proxypoke/wpa_config/README.txt

 add
 ~~~
 Create a new file in the network directory.
 Currently, this only works for WPA
-secured networks.
-Specifying more options (open networks, WEP, ad-hoc, etc)
+secured and open (unencrypted) networks.
+Specifying more options ( WEP, ad-hoc,
-will be added later.
+etc) will be added later.

 del
 ~~~